JonmarCorpuz/SecondBrain/Google Cloud/Kubernetes Engine.md

 * Uses the Container-Optimized OS, which is a hardened OS built by Google
 * Integrated with Google Cloud Monitoring and Google Cloud Logging by default
 * Automatically monitors the health of servers in the cluster and automatically repairs problems
+* Multiple clusters can be managed as a group (fleet)

 | GKE Feature | Description |
 | --- | --- |